St. Athanasius College

 3 credit hours = $425

+Each course is $425.
 Our program is 60 credit hours which equals a total cost of $8,500.
 We also put a limit of no more than $75 on the cost of textbooks per course.
-Each course is $425.
-At the beginning of most semesters, the student enrolls in two courses at $425 each and then one course every five weeks until the end of the semester.
+At the beginning of most semesters, the student enrolls in two courses at $425 each (for a total of $850).
+Then students take one course every five weeks until the end of the semester.

 The cohort will meet on Zoom every Tuesday.
 Class sessions are four hours long from 6 PM to 10 PM Eastern.
 At 6:45, 7:45, and 8:45, a 15-minute break will take place.